9.00 am registration, 9.30 course

 To apply for a place, please complete the application form on this page and email it to email@example.com.

-The closing date for applications for the course in April is Wednesday, 15th March.
-Successful applicants will be contacted the following week to arrange payment of €100 deposit refundable on full completion of the two day course.
+WE ARE NO LONGER ACCEPTING APPLICATIONS FOR THIS COURSE The closing date for applications for the course in September is Friday, 31st March.
+Successful applicants will be contacted by Friday, 21st April to arrange payment of €100 deposit refundable on full completion of the two day course.
 Please note that due to limited office resources and the volume of applications received for the previous Decider that only successful applicants will receive a response to their application.

 This is an interdisciplinary event.
 The Irish Association of Social Workers are collaborating with IASLT, INDI, SCPI, AOTI, SCI.